mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 1. Tag the images with information about your private registry.
 For details, see [docker tag](https://docs.docker.com/engine/reference/commandline/tag/).

-2. Push the images to your local registry.
+2. Push the images to your private registry.
 For details, see [docker push](https://docs.docker.com/engine/reference/commandline/push/).

 3. In the GitHub repository that you cloned earlier, update the `values.yaml` file located in `/releases/<release>/matlab-prodserver` with the name of your private registry.
 To do so, update the value of the `registry` variable nested under `productionServer` and `matlabRuntime` variables.